Hallucination is Inevitable: An Innate Limitation of Large Language Models: Hallucination is Inevitable for LLMs

 \section{Hallucination is Inevitable for LLMs}

 In this section, we show that hallucination is inevitable in the formal world by suitably applying results in learning theory literature.
 Specifically, we will use the diagonalization argument in our proof.
 The diagonalization argument was originally used to prove that some infinite sets (\eg, the set of real numbers) are larger than others (\eg, the set of natural numbers) by Cantor~\cite{Cantor189091UeberUE,Ewald2005FromKT}.
 The high-level idea is to show that any enumeration of an uncountable set is not exhaustive by constructing a counter example that is in the set but not in the enumeration~\cite{enwiki:1173962712}.
-The argument gets its name because such counter example is constructed by flipping the diagonal elements, \ie, the $i^{th}$ component of the $i^{th}$ element, in the table showing the enumeration.
+The argument gets its name because such counter example is constructed by flipping the diagonal entries, \ie, the $i^{th}$ component of the $i^{th}$ element, in the table showing the enumeration.

-This section is organized in a restricted-to-general manner, where we first discuss less complex LLMs resembling real-world ones and then generalize to any computable LLMs. \emph{First}, we show that all LLMs in a (enumerable) set of $P$-proved LLMs will hallucinate on some inputs (\thmref{thm:llm_program_hallucination}).
-Such provability constraint limits the complexity of LLMs, however, it helps us discuss concrete examples of hallucination-inducing problems. \emph{Then}, we remove the provability constraint and show that all LLMs in a computably enumerable set will hallucinate on infinite many inputs (\thmref{thm:llm_program_hallucination_infinite}). \emph{Finally}, we show that hallucination is inevitable for all computable LLMs (\thmref{thm:llm_fails_computable}).
-At the end, we will answer the fundamental question posed in \defref{def:core_question}.
+This section is organized in a restricted-to-general manner, where we first discuss less complex LLMs resembling real-world ones and then generalize to any computable LLMs. \emph{First}, we show that all states of all the LLMs in any computably enumerable sets will hallucinate on some inputs (\cref{thm:llm_program_hallucination}). \emph{Then}, we show that all states of all the LLMs in a computably enumerable set will hallucinate on infinite many inputs (\cref{thm:llm_program_hallucination_infinite}). \emph{Finally}, we show that hallucination is inevitable for all computable LLMs (\cref{thm:llm_fails_computable}).
+At the end, we will answer the fundamental \cref{def:core_question}.